Written For ParentCircle Website new design update

 PMB: People question them.
 They have to give convincing answers that are reasonable and logical.
 For example, people argue about the importance of Vaastu which figures in the ancient Indian texts.
 But the fact remains that what is written in books is not always the truth.
 So, these organizations spread awareness about the fact that though concepts like Vaastu are followed around the world, there is no proof of how these concepts make people happy.

 PC: Has the government been supportive of science education and research over the years?

 PMB: All governments, irrespective of the ruling party, have supported science education in some way or the other.
 The present government has shown support in areas like space research and biotechnology.

 PC: What reforms would you recommend in the field of science education in India?

 PMB: As I said, children must be taught the 'method of science' which hasn't happened though it has been debated about for the last 20 years.

 Also, we need to change our school system and have a common system of education like in the USA.
-Education in all developed countries is funded by the government with minimal privatisation.
+Education in all developed countries is funded by the government with minimal privatization.
 In India, there are many schools that are purely commercial in nature.
-That’s the problem.
-Education, in our country, is unfortunately an item to be sold.
+That's the problem.
+Education, in our country, is, unfortunately, an item to be sold.
 It is not so elsewhere.

 Note: The opinions expressed in the article are solely those of the interviewee.